TimDTTP/LearningCPP/leetcode/lemonadeChange/README.md

 - Dicts
  1. Iterate through vector
  2. Check if proper change is available
+ 3. If 20, split possibilities
+    - Attempt to use 10 + 5 first
+    - If failed...
+        - Flip bool
+        - Exit
- 3. Add bill to dict
+ 4. If possible add bill to dict
- 4.
+ 5. At the end return bool toggle